laravel-liberu/documentation/docs/guide/development.md

 No matter how complex the application ends up, you'll still need CRUD pages.

-Because of the modularity of Enso, when creating such pages, there are several packages involved, each with their own templates, controllers and routes.
+Because of the modularity of Liberu, when creating such pages, there are several packages involved, each with their own templates, controllers and routes.

 In order to simplify and streamline the process of adding CRUD pages,